Skip to main content

 Social Security and pension benefits

 Social Security benefits are another potential concern.
 If you stop earning a regular income, you also stop contributing to your Social Security retirement benefit account.
 This may mean lower lifetime payments.
-You can check the Social Security website (ssa.gov) to determine your potential retirement income benefit now, if you retire early, or if you wait.
+Use the Social Security benefits calculator on the Consumer Financial Protection Bureau's website to determine your potential retirement income benefit now, if you retire early, or if you wait.
 How much of a difference to your ongoing income stream will retiring early make?

 The same consideration exists for pension plan benefits.
 Most defined benefit pension plans base retirement benefits on a formula that includes years of service.
 Fewer years means less money.
 Does your early retirement offer include compensation for lost years in the benefit formula?